Blog | Personal Finance

 Knowing why you want to be rich is only half the work

 Today is the day to determine your reason for getting rich.
-Make a list of your "Don't wants" and your "wants."
+Make a list of your "don't wants" and your "wants."
 Make sure that your reason is strong and determined.
-If you find the right reason, I promise that you can find a way to get rich.
-But it all starts with you.
+If you find the right reason, and tap into your financial genius, you can find a way to get rich.

 But that is only half the battle.
 You have to show up each and every day, even when you have setbacks.
 You have to put in the work.
 If you have a solid reason why you want to be rich and you’re willing to put in the work, you can attain your dreams.